recursivefunk/ng-route-it/README.md

   // which knows how to deal with them
 ```

-Using a prefix hash?
+Using a hash prefix?
 No problem

 ```javascript
   // angular code